inkarkat/vim-IndentConsistencyCop/README.md

 (You can also override / set this for certain files with a buffer-local var.)

+You may never want certain indent settings in your files.
+As an indent multiplier of 1 more often is the result of a mess of different indents than an explicit choice, the default forbids 'spc1' and 'sts1' from being accepted as consistent indentation:

+    let g:IndentConsistencyCop_UnacceptableIndentSettings = ['spc1', 'sts1']

+Assign an empty List or String to accept any indent setting.
+As an alternative to the List of unacceptable indent settings, this configuration can also take a regular expression pattern:

+    let g:IndentConsistencyCop_UnacceptableIndentSettings = '^sts'

 Some comment styles use irregularly indented blocks, for example aligment to a start of a keyword or construct in the previous line, without regard to whether that aligns with the indent width.
 To avoid annoying false positives